 Budgeted expenses and revenues match at \$15,324.
-Budgeted expenses are tied to completing a transfer with BLM, work on accessibility for Spanish Valley, and installation of a gate and fence between operating grant from the County.
-The District plans to acquire additional land from the Napa County Land Trust at an estimated cost of approximately \$80,000.
+Budgeted expenses are tied to completing a transfer with BLM, work on accessibility for Spanish Valley, and installation of a gate and fence between the campground and Crystal Flats.
+All budgeted revenues are tied to a portion of NCRPOSD's operating grant from the County.